nextest-rs/nextest/site/src/book/running.md

 ### Filtering by build platform

 While cross-compiling code, some tests (e.g. proc-macro tests) may need to be run on the host platform.
-To filter tests based on the build platform they're for, nextest accepts the `--filter-platform` option with values `target`, `host` or `any` (default).
+To filter tests based on the build platform they're for, nextest accepts the `--platform-filter` option with values `target`, `host` or `any` (default).

 For example, to only run tests for the host platform:

 ```
-cargo nextest run --filter-platform host
+cargo nextest run --platform-filter host
 ```

 ## Displaying live test output